The Victors: Uses and performances

+Tune

 Legacy

 The Bleacher Report named the song the number one college fight song in 2011.
 In 2014, the USA Today College Football Fan Index named "The Victors" the number one fight song, but it fell to third place in 2015.
 While in 2015, NFL.com named it number two on its top 15 of college fight songs.

 Michigan alumnus and composer Charles D. Kountz gave an account that in 1905, John Philip Sousa told him that "The Victors" was "one of the nation's finest military marches and the best original college song" he had ever heard.